NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     after multiplying them by ``--tri-weight``.

 --rotation-weight <double (default: 0.0)>
-    A higher weight will penalize more rotation deviations from the original configuration.
+    A higher weight will penalize more camera rotation deviations from the original configuration.
+This adds to the cost function the per-coordinate differences between initial and optimized normalized camera quaternions, multiplied by this weight, and then squared.
+No robust threshold is used to attenuate this term.

 --translation-weight <double (default: 0.0)>
-    A higher weight will penalize more translation deviations from the original configuration.
+    A higher weight will penalize more camera center deviations from the original configuration.
+This adds to the cost function the per-coordinate differences between initial and optimized camera positions, multiplied by this weight, and then squared.
+No robust threshold is used to attenuate this term.

 --camera-weight <double(=1.0)>
     The weight to give to the constraint that the camera